parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 varying voltage.
 That voltage is passed through an amplifier and ultimately to the electroacoustic transducer in a speaker.
-The speaker's membrane vibrates according to the changes in voltage, which resonates through the air to listners' ears as a reproduction of the original sound.
+The speaker's membrane vibrates according to the changes in voltage, which resonates through the air to listeners' ears as a reproduction of the original sound.

 In the same way, an analog tape stores acoustic vibrations as patterns of intensity of a magnetic field imparted along its length.
 Rather than a